Dhanraj4198/Dhanraj4198.github.io/README.md

 # Dhanraj4198.github.io

-This is my portfolio which I have developed in a duration of 1 month, This is developed using react,chakraUI.
+This is my portfolio which I have developed in a duration of 3 months, This is developed using react,chakraUI.
 It includes all my projects and about me

 <br/>